This regularly updated feature on popular ski resorts in Slovakia includes tips on where to free ride and snowboard.

 Slovakia’s mountainous terrain makes it a natural place for skiers in search of medium and small-sized ski resorts offering a variety of options for enjoying winter.

-Being aware of their natural attributes, ski resorts have invested huge sums of money over the last decade to improve their services.
+Aware of their natural attributes, ski resorts have invested huge sums of money over the last decade to improve their services.
 If you ski with your family, for example, you can find children’s parks where instructors teach junior skiers the basics, while you enjoy skiing down more demanding slopes.
 Off-site activities are also improving, and many resorts offer wellness centres and massage.
-The resorts also cooperate with the major aquaparks in the north of Slovakia, with shuttle buses provided to and from the slopes.
+The resorts also cooperate with major aquaparks in the north of Slovakia, with shuttle bus services provided to and from the slopes.

 Skiing in Slovakia

 There are up to 30 ski centres with ski-lifts in Slovakia, more than 10 of which have express elevators that reach a speed of 18km per hour.
 Most Slovak ski slopes lie below an elevation of 1,500 metres, where the mountains are also covered in forests.
-The season begins in late November and typically ends towards the end of March.
+The season begins in late November and typically ends in late March.
 In Vysoké and Nízke Tatry (the High and Low Tatras) you can often enjoy spring skiing until May.